nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 ____________________________________________________________
-roasted chicken rice has been removed!
+'roasted chicken rice' has been removed from your dish list!
 ____________________________________________________________

 ```